Experience, Wisdom, Results

 EVEREST v.
-McNEIL - VICTORY AT TRIAL AND APPEAL: On April 16, 2007, the California Court of Appeal affirmed (on all grounds except one minor issue) the judgment in Everest Investors 8 v.
+McNEIL – VICTORY AT TRIAL AND APPEAL: On April 16, 2007, the California Court of Appeal affirmed (on all grounds except one minor issue) the judgment in Everest Investors 8 v.
 McNeil Partners, entered after a 3-1/2 week bench trial conducted in Los Angeles Superior Court in 2005.
-In that trial, the court entered a $4.5 million judgment in favor of Mr. Case's clients and against defendants, including punitive damages of $2.5 million against the controlling individual, involving a general partner's breach of fiduciary duty to the limited partners in a merger transaction.
-The California Supreme Court denied defendants' petition for review, and the California Court of Appeal denied defendants' petition for rehearing.
-Previously, in 2003, the California Court of Appeal reversed a summary judgment granting in defendants' favor, holding that limited partners had standing to pursue individual claims against general partners and were not barred by any alleged failure to bring a "derivative" lawsuit on behalf of limited partnerships.
+In that trial, the court entered a $4.5 million judgment in favor of Mr. Case’s clients and against defendants, including punitive damages of $2.5 million against the controlling individual, involving a general partner’s breach of fiduciary duty to the limited partners in a merger transaction.
+The judgment was increased to $5 million on remand.
+The California Supreme Court denied defendants’ petition for review, and the California Court of Appeal denied defendants’ petition for rehearing.
+Previously, in 2003, the California Court of Appeal reversed a summary judgment granting in defendants’ favor, holding that limited partners had standing to pursue individual claims against general partners and were not barred by any alleged failure to bring a “derivative” lawsuit on behalf of limited partnerships.
 The 2003 decision was published.
 Please see the Links page for copies of the appellate decisions.

 CRIME VICTIMS RIGHTS: In Kenna v.
 United States District Court, 435 F.3d 1011 (9th Cir.
 2006), the first federal appeal court decision under the U.S. Crime Victims’ Rights Act, the Ninth Circuit Court of Appeals reversed the district court’s denial of a crime victim’s right to speak at the sentencing of a perpetrator of a massive $95 million financial fraud.
 Please see the Links page for a copy of that decision.